ggozad/jarn.xmpp.collaboration/README.rst

     </iq>

 In that case the client SHOULD sync again the current copy by sending an ``iq`` stanza of type `get`requesting the shadow copy, see the `Initialization` section above.

+Finally, a ``patch`` element MAY have the ``digest`` attribute.
+In that case, the server SHOULD check the checksum and if there is a mismatch, reply with an error stanza if appropriate.
+Note that currently the checksum algorithm is not negotiated and is assumed to be MD5 hex digest.

 Focusing
 --------